 Business and economic vitality is of great importance to the community of Malmesbury and its surrounding villages.
 A significant increase in local housing over the last few years and future planned building means additional jobs are required for people to be able to work in the place where they live.
+The effects of the Covid-19 pandemic are currently being assessed by Wiltshire Council in their preparatory work for their Local Plan Review.
 We want to ensure that more employment opportunities come forward and that our local economy is supported and continues to grow.
 This will include working closely with the largest employer in the area, Dyson Limited and through sustainable new business development.